kimnana45/Weather-Dashboard/README.md

 SO THAT I can plan a trip accordingly

-THEN I am again presented with current and future conditions for that city WHEN I open the weather dashboard
+WHEN I open the weather dashboard
 THEN I am presented with the last searched city forecast
 ```